 In recent years, a number of recently established companies are laboring to create artificial milk substitutes that would maintain the flavor and nutritional value of animal-derived milk, while decreasing the environmental impact of milk usage.
 One of the leading technologies for achieving this is fermentation, or more accurately “precision fermentation”.

 Fermentation is an age-old method by which yeast or other microorganisms are cultured to produce molecules that affect the flavor as well as other properties of food.
 This is how beer, bread or “smelly cheeses” are made.
-The yeast consume sugar and produce gasses, alcohol and other substances, depending on the type of yeast.
+The yeast consume sugar and produce gases, alcohol and other substances, depending on the type of yeast.

 The precision fermentation method is based on genetic engineering of yeast or other microorganisms in order to make them produce specific proteins.
 Instructions for the production of milk proteins are inserted into the yeast’s genetic material, the yeast are given optimal conditions for growth and reproduction, and finally, the protein produced is separated from the other products of the process.
 The protein is then mixed with water, fat, sugar, and the other ingredients of regular milk.
 To avoid animal-derived products, plant-based fat and sugar are used.
 This is how lactose-free cheeses can be made, for example.